jamztang/JTAttributedLabel/README.md

 `NSCoder` is not like `NSDictionary` where we can simply use NSLog to print out the encapsulated properties.
 Thanks to [@nicklockwood](https://twitter.com/nicklockwood/status/287115589527408640) hints on using `NSProxy`, it is simple enough for me to create a straight forward [NSProxy subclass](https://gist.github.com/4466616) to wrap around the `NSCoder` object and see how iOS 6 deal with it.
 And there I discover the "UIAttributedText" key.

 Having the attributedText in hand I immediately tried to assign it into those rich text UILabel libraries.
-I thought it was that simple but it cause mysterous crashes in the CoreText APIs.
+I thought it was that simple but then it causes mysterous crashes in the CoreText APIs.
 After some investigaion I realized the underlying implementation of the NSAttributedString is slightly different. iOS 6 seems to include a new class `NSParagraphStyle` that holds the text attributes.By borrowing the techique from [@hlfcoding in his RRAutoLayout introduction][1], I am able to implement the `NSParagraphStyle` conditionally in runtime like so:

 ```objective-c
 if( !
 NSClassFromString(@"NSParagraphStyle") ){